 With regard to a contract between a health insurance carrier (carrier) and a licensed health-care provider (provider) for the provision of health-care services to covered persons under a health coverage plan issued by the carrier (contract), the act:

 - Requires the carrier to offer at least one method of payment to the provider for which there is not an associated fee; and

-- Prohibits the contract from restricting the form or method of payment the carrier uses to make payments to the provider so that the only acceptable payment method is a credit card payment.
+- Prohibits the carrier from restricting the form or method of payment the carrier uses to make payments to the provider so that the only acceptable payment method is a credit card payment.

-If a carrier initiates a payment to a provider using, or changes the payment method to, electronic funds transfer payments, including virtual credit card payments, the bill requires the carrier to:
+If a carrier initiates a payment to a provider using, or changes the payment method to, electronic funds transfer payments, including virtual credit card payments, the act requires the carrier to:

 - Notify the provider of any fees associated with the particular payment method;

 - Advise the provider of the available payment methods and include instructions on how to select an alternative available method; and

 - With each payment, remit an explanation of benefits.